entando/entando-docs/vuepress/docs/tutorials/devops/installation/google-cloud-platform/README.md

  - Note: If deployed this way the address you use for the database in the helm template must be a full address rather than an IP address alone.
 Use the database IP plus nip.io for a dev instances

-Once deployed you can use the external database instructions TODO to connect your Entando application to your instance
+Once deployed you can use the [external database instructions](../../external-database/) to connect your Entando application to your instance.,

 #### Connect CloudSQL to GKE